-Management is nominating five individuals to the Board, all of whom are current directors of the Company.
-The Board is currently comprised of five directors; Alan J. Stephens, Gordon J. Fretwell, Colin Kinley, Mike Haworth and Roderick J. Webster.
+Management is nominating six individuals to the Board, being Luis A. Tondo, Alan J. Stephens, Gordon J. Fretwell, Colin Kinley, Michael Haworth and Petra Decher, each of whom is a current director of the Company.
 The board of directors of every reporting issuer should be constituted with a majority of individuals who qualify as "independent".
-Of the proposed nominees of the Company, Gordon J. Fretwell, Colin Kinley, Michael Haworth and Roderick J. Webster are considered by the Board to be "independent" and Alan J. Stephens is considered to be a management director and is considered to be "non-independent" within the meaning of National Instrument 52-110-Audit Committees.
+Of the proposed nominees of the Company, Gordon J. Fretwell, Colin Kinley, Michael Haworth and Petra Decher are considered by the Board to be "independent" and Luis Tondo and Alan J. Stephens are considered to be management directors and are considered to be "non-independent" within the meaning of National Instrument 52-110 - Audit Committees.

-The Chairman of the Board is Gordon Fretwell, who is an "independent" director within the meaning of National Instrument 52-110- Audit Committees.
+The Chairman of the Board is Colin Kinley, who is an "independent" director within the meaning of National Instrument 52-110 - Audit Committees.

-The Chairman is responsible for managing the affairs of the Board and works with the Chief Executive Officer and other management to ensure effective relations with the Board, the shareholders and the public.
+The Chairman is responsible for managing the affairs of the Board and works with the CEO and other management to ensure effective relations with the Board, the shareholders and the public.